ucfopen/Materia-Docs/_developers/widget-developer-guide.md

 ## The Creator

-A creator, like [The Player](#the-player), is just an HTML page with your assets and code.
+A creator, like [the player](#the-player), is just an HTML page with your assets and code.
 Just like the player, there is a helper script to talk to the Materia API: `materia.creatorcore.js`.

 A creator is totally optional, but if you want to allow users to create customized content for widgets, you'll need one.